jonbrouse/terraform-style-guide/README.md

 # Syntax

+- Strings are in double-quotes.

+## Spacing

 Use 2 spaces when defining resources except when defining inline policies or other inline resources.

 ```
 resource "aws_iam_role" "iam_role" {